Gum Flap Surgery in Long Island

 Periodontitis is caused when severe gingivitis is left untreated for long and extensive periods of time.
 Gingivitis occurs when bacterial plaque finds its way between your gum line and your teeth causing moderate (and sometimes) severe dental infections.
 Typically, Periodontitis shows up first as Gingivitis and then progresses.
 In fact, in most cases, those suffering from Gingivitis rarely even know that they have it.
 Leaving them quite surprised when suddenly diagnosed with Periodontitis.
 Common symptoms of gingivitis and periodontitis are: red, puffy gums that bleed easily, and mouth pain.
 Although you may not know you have the disease, if you suspect that you do, it’s incredibly important that you receive treatment as soon as possible.
 When left untreated, patients can develop an even more serious form of the disease and may end up losing multiple teeth

-Those with suspected, or diagnosed Periodontitis (or even just mild gingivitis) have a few treatment options ranging from the Pinhole Surgery technique, Laser Periodontal Therapy (LANAP), and finally, Gum Flap Surgery.
+Those with suspected, or diagnosed Periodontitis (or even just mild gingivitis) have a few treatment options ranging from the Pinhole Surgery Technique, Laser Periodontal Therapy (LANAP)">Laser Periodontal Therapy (LANAP), and finally, Gum Flap Surgery.
 Dr. Scharf’s other procedures are non surgical, and relatively non-invasive.

 Gum Flap Surgery is an in-office procedure in which Dr. Scharf separates the infected or inflamed gum tissue from the teeth to treat and remove a variety of bacterial infections.
 Additionally, Dr. Scharf may correct any bone defects on the surface of your teeth with a procedure called recontouring.
 With gum flap surgery, you’ll leave our offices with a better smile, all around!

-Of course, a non-surgical technique for less severe cases of Periodontitis is often attempted first ( see the LANAP page!) but if the gum infection doesn’t subside, gum flap surgery may be recommended.
+Of course, a non-surgical gum disease treatment for less severe cases of Periodontitis is often attempted first but if the gum infection doesn’t subside, gum flap surgery may be recommended.

 Unless self-dissolving are used, expect to make a return trip to our Long Island offices within 7 days to have your dental stitches removed, and a follow-up exam conducted.
 Additionally, patients may be sent home wearing a “periodontal pack” or small bandage placed on sensitive areas of the surgical site.
 This bandage should be left in place for as long as our team recommends.

 After surgery, patients can expect to feel minor pain or discomfort.
 If you are suffering from a severe cases of pain, be sure to call our offices for treatment recommendations.
-However, most patients find that an over-the-counter pain pill will treat pain from the dental surgery just fine.
+However, most patients find that an over-the-counter medication will treat pain from the dental surgery just fine.

 In most cases, an antibiotic may be prescribed to combat any post-surgical infections that your mouth is bound to be exposed to.
 It is extremely important that those recovering complete the full course of antibiotics, or a harmful infection may pop up and delay your healing time.
 Swelling is often a side effect of gum flap surgery, but this symptom is easily treatable with an ice packs.
 Most patients like to use packages of frozen vegetables because they are so soft and flexible.